iamthemovie/iamthemovie.github.io/_posts/2016-12-01-deploy-azure-functions-from-visual-studio-team-services.md

 • A Service Plan - this can be a Dynamic Service plan set to the Consumption Tier (pay for what you execute).

-• A Function App - in terms of infrastructure this draws many similarities with a standard Web App runs on a Service Plan.
+• A Function App - in terms of infrastructure this draws many similarities with a standard Web App and runs on a Service Plan.

 The fact that a Function App shares the same idiosyncrasies Web Apps is great!
 The Function App runs the same stuff underneath with a few tweaks which means it has the same file system mechanics, the same deployment strategies work, the ARM template definitions are similar, the list goes on…